MLCGO/MLKAPS/examples/synthetic2D/Readme.md

 # Synthetic 2D Example

+## Prerequisites

+Before running this example, ensure you have `mlkaps` installed.
+Follow the installation guidelines provided in the main [README](../../README.md).

+## Running the Test

 This minimal examples shows how to run MLKAPS, and how to plug-in a python kernel.

 Content: